 a.
 Produces reserves that are no less than those that would be produced by modeling existing loan balances explicitly.

 b.
-Complies with the contract holder behavior requirements stated in Section 10 above in this section.
+Complies with the contract holder behavior requirements stated in Section 10.A to Section 10.G above.

 If the company models policy loans explicitly, the company shall: